Dedenyoka/TurkanaConflict/README.md

 - Most common event types: Peace Agreements, Disarmament Initiatives, Community Meetings

-- Consequences analysis: How often peace events lead to long-term cooperation?
+- Plots violent events on a map using longitude and latitude.

 - Media outlets: Who reports on these events most consistently?